-The Octal Data Receiver (A3027) is a radio-frequency detector for use with our wireless telemetry Subcutaneous Transmitters.
-It provides eight independent antenna inputs and the A3027 provides four general-purpose digital input-output signals.
-The eight antennas connect to eight BNC sockets along the back of the enclosure.
-We use 50-Ω coaxial cables and antennas such as the 915-MHz Damped Loop Antennas (A3015A).
+The Octal Data Receiver (ODR, part number A3027) is a receiver for use with our Subcutaneous Transmitters.
+The ODR provides eight independent antenna inputs for eight separate receiving antennas.
+We connect the antennas to the BNC sockets along the back of the enclosure with 50-Ω coaxial cables.
+The antennas are typically 915-MHz Damped Loop Antennas (A3015A).
+The ODR also provides four general-purpose digital signals on the front panel that we can configure for particular experiments.

 The top row of fifteen LEDs show us transmitter activity.
 Activity on any channel number with remainder one (1) when divided by sixteen (16) will contribute to the brightness of the channel one (1) activity light.
 The channel seven (7) activity light is for channel numbers with remainder seven (7) when divided by sixteen (16).
 The fifteenth channel activity light is blue, for the auxiliary channels, which are those with remainder fifteen (15).
 The bottom row of eight LEDs tell us the activity on each of the eight antenna inputs.
 The two green lights indicate power is on.
 The yellow light is UPLOAD to the LWDAQ Driver.
 The red light is EMPTY message buffer.
-These two lights shine together when the LWDAQ is reading out messages as they are received by the A3027.
+These two lights shine together when the LWDAQ is reading out messages as they are received by the ODR.
 The red switch is hardware RESET.
 The red light beside it is the RESET indicator.
 The brown and black switches, with their neighboring orange lamps, are the display function switches, SHOW and HIDE.
 When we press SHOW, all activity lights turn on.
 When we press HIDE, the activity lights toggle between being disabled and enabled.
+We disable the lights to reduce the current consumption of the ODR, which permits us to connect two ODRs to one LWDAQ Driver (A2071E).

-With its eight antennas, the A3027 can pick up multiple copies of each transmitter message.
-The A3027 eliminates almost all such duplicates before it stores them to its message buffer.
+With its eight antennas, the ODR can pick up multiple copies of each transmitter message.
+The ODR eliminates almost all such duplicates before it stores them to its message buffer.
 Some duplicates remain.
-These are eliminated by the Recorder Instrument as soon as it receives the data from the A3027.
+These are eliminated by the Recorder Instrument as soon as it receives the data from the ODR.

 |A||First prototype, no display board, no enclosure.||2|